Multitenancy

 log[cds] - POST /-/cds/deployment/subscribe ... [mtx] - successfully subscribed tenant t1

-In response to each subscribe request, the server deploys a new persistent tenant database per tenant (hence tenant data is isolated):
+In response to each subscription, the sidecar creates a new persistent tenant database per tenant, keeping tenant data isolated:

 log[cds] - POST /-/cds/deployment/subscribe [mtx] - (re-)deploying SQLite database for tenant: t1 > init from db/init.js > init from db/data/sap.capire.bookshop-Authors.csv > init from db/data/sap.capire.bookshop-Books.csv > init from db/data/sap.capire.bookshop-Books_texts.csv > init from db/data/sap.capire.bookshop-Genres.csv /> successfully deployed to ./../../db-t1.sqlite [mtx] - successfully subscribed tenant t1